 Fly Fishing for Wild Trout

 Uncle Don’s love affair with fly fishing took a specific turn towards wild trout, and he embraced the challenge with meticulous attention to detail.
-From April onwards, he spent nearly every weekend in northeastern Pennsylvania, beginning an annual migration to the Upper Delaware River system.
+From April onward, he spent nearly every weekend in northeastern Pennsylvania, beginning an annual migration to the Upper Delaware River system.
 What started as weekend escapades evolved into a summer pilgrimage, with a gradual migration north from the Delaware’s Main Stem to the renowned West Branch, where trout thrive all year in the cold water releases from the Cannonsville Reservoir.

 Time on the Water